alexjvr1/VelocityUCL/ATLAS/10_ATLAS_Diversity_Plots.md

 Make sure to use the merged bam files (created with SplitMerge in ATLAS).
 You'll get errors about the read lengths exceeding the insert size if this hasn't been done.

-Run SplitMerge from ATLAS for all downsampled populations using the [xx.sh]() script.
+Run SplitMerge from ATLAS for all downsampled populations using the [04b_ATLAS_SplitMerge.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/04b_ATLAS_SplitMerge.sh) script.

 ## 3. Estimate theta for MODE, MODC, and MUS